 - If you are not confident to file your small claims suit then find a local consumer advocate attorney here.

 Most people that follow this process should expect to get a reasonable refund or an entire refund of the fees paid if you file your request before the company files for bankruptcy.
+In my experience, debt relief companies that start not communicating well and are not reasonable are headed to an unfortunate end.
+Some file for bankruptcy protection and some just vanish.

 If you are still unhappy with the company, feel free to file a scam report here.